shahid-n/pid-control/README.md

 ## Control algorithm performance

 The performance of the implemented algorithm can be observed in the video below.
 It can be seen that the car successfully completes two full laps round the track.
-In theory, starting with the second lap, the car is expected to settle into a repeating sequence of controlled manoeuvres; consequently, lap numbers 3, 4, 5 and so forth are expected to exhibit identical performance as lap number 2, and hence, the car should be able to drive round the loop indefinitely.
+In theory, starting with the second lap, the car is expected to settle into a repeating sequence of controlled manoeuvres; consequently, lap numbers 3, 4, 5 and so forth are expected to exhibit performance which is identical to lap number 2, and hence, the car should be able to drive round the loop indefinitely.

 [![Car running laps autonomously](https://img.youtube.com/vi/73V1IrIFXyY/0.jpg)](https://www.youtube.com/watch?v=73V1IrIFXyY)